Vandebron/mpyl/README-usage.md

 ## ..create a custom CI-CD flow

-MPyL is not a task or even a tool to define and run CI-CD flows.
+MPyL is not a task runner or a tool to define CI-CD flows.
 It does however provide a building blocks that can easily be plugged into your own CI-CD flow.
 Here's an example using [Dagster](https://dagster.io/) as a runner